MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ```

 !!!
-Note Notes
-    - Max of 20 allowed at once.
-    - Should be used in conjuction with dynamics, otherwise use a Static Light Gizmo.
+Note Only allowed a maximum  of 20 Dynamic Lights per world.

-    - Can be grouped to inherit group entity properties like visiblity, billboarding, attaching, animation, grabbable, etc..
+<mark>TODO</mark> Can inherit group entity properties is true for multiple gizmos, should we place somewhere else?

 !!!
-Warning
-    - Is very costly to performance if overused due to light/shadow per frame processing.
+Note Can inherit group entity properties.
+    If placed in a group, can inherit group entity properties like visiblity, billboarding, attaching, animation, grabbable, etc..

 !!!
+Warning Costly to performance if overused due to light/shadow per frame processing.

+!!!
 Bug Known Issues
-    - None
+    - <mark>TODO</mark> list known issues or delete
 ### Environment Gizmo

 <mark>TODO</mark> only one allowed active at a time; active not scriptable; spawning overwrites all values (VOIP=Env will pass back to last env gizmo)